polytech-conceptjavaobjet-et3/TP6/README.md

 >  * Compare this 'TextComment' with another one.
 >  * This method will return:
 >  * - 0 if the two 'TextComment' were created at the same time
->  * - a negative value if this 'TextComment' is older than the other one
+>  * - a positive value if this 'TextComment' is older than the other one
->  * - a positive value if this 'TextComment' is more recent than the other one
+>  * - a negative value if this 'TextComment' is more recent than the other one
 >  */
 > public int compareTo(TextComment anotherTextComment)
 > {
 > 	//By default, we compare 'TextComment' instances by seniority
-> 	return this.creationDate.compareTo(anotherTextComment.creationDate);
+> 	return - this.creationDate.compareTo(anotherTextComment.creationDate);
 > }
 > ```